groovey/Config/README.md

 ## Config
-A Silex 2 service provider that uses the Laravel config component.
+A Silex 2 service provider that uses the Laravel's config component.

 ## Installation